yhrfeiju99/TD3-AHLR-LC/README.md

 # TD3-AHLR-LC
-This repository contains the code implementation of the TD3-based lane change control model proposed in the paper *Reinforcement Learning-Based Lane Change Maneuvers Guided by Adaptive Human-Like Behavior Rewards* (Hongru Yu et al.).
+This repository contains the code implementation of the TD3-based lane change control model proposed in the paper *Multi-Objective Deep Reinforcement Learning-Driven Human-Like Lane-Changing Model in a Dynamic Interaction-Aware Connected Environment* (Hongru Yu et al.).
 Note: This code is a demo version, and its content may be updated in the future.